getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 As was done with the `heroku config` function to retrieve the `REDISTOGO_URL` environment variable from the Heroku-based Hubot instance, we were able to retrieve all the other bootstrapped environment variables of varying use.
 Examples here include GitHub, Jenkins, PagerDuty, and Slack related strings necessary for their respective integrations.

-With all those configuration valules, we were able to setup a simple `Dockerfile` which setup all that was necessary to run the Hubot instance in Carina.
+With all those configuration values, we were able to setup a simple `Dockerfile` which setup all that was necessary to run the Hubot instance in Carina.

 ```
 FROM node:4